shreystechtips/pythonbytes/projects/coils/README.md

   * You guessed it: Next write a program that plays the game as **Guesser**.
 Try and make it as skillful as you are.
   * Now take both programs and combine them into a larger program.
 The human player first decides whether they want to be **Chooser** or **Guesser** and the program continues from there.
 * Write a computer program that plays Nim.
 This is described below in the cswonders section.
+  * Here are five game challenges of increasing difficulty (no graphics necessary)
+    * Guess a number from 1 to 100: Computer is the Chooser and responds **higher** / **lower** / **got it!**
+    * Guess a number from 1 to 100: Computer is the Guesser and you (the player) are the Chooser
+    * Nim: Set a pile of stones; the program and the human take turns removing 1 to 3 stones; the last one to remove a stone loses
+    * Nim: Same as above but with three piles, for example with 9, 11, 13 stones
+    * [Old Gold](https://nrich.maths.org/1209): Click on the link to learn how to play this game

 ### Turtle Graphics